Welcome to Eagar, Arizona!- Where Roads Hit the Trails.

 At an elevation of 7,000 feet, Eagar lies at the crossroads of several major thoroughfares in northeastern Arizona.
-Today, natural resources are still a part of the community’s industries.
-Two power plants and the timber-related industry form a substantial portion of the town’s employment base, while ranching, retail, and industries in support of the popular tourist trade help to diversify the town’s economy.
+Today, natural resources are still a small part of the community’s industries.
+Two power plants and the tourism-recreation industry form a substantial portion of the town’s employment base, while ranching, retail, and forest industries help to diversify the town’s economy.

 And it’s no wonder that tourism is a large part of Eagar: with over 2 million acres in the adjoining Apache-Sitgreaves National Forest, numerous lakes and miles of pristine trout streams, tourists from Arizona and New Mexico flock to Eagar each year.
 Combined with winter skiing, sledding, and sight-seeing, it’s no wonder why Eagar has become a popular tourist destination.

 Eagar, like all of Southern Apache County, is a designated Enterprise Zone, which can mean substantial tax savings for businesses expanding or relocating in the region.